 You may need to report your U.K. financial accounts and assets.
 Generally, U.S. taxpayers with more than $10,000 in foreign bank or financial accounts are subject to FBAR filing and reporting requirements.
 You may also be subject to FATCA reporting requirements if you have foreign assets valued at $200,000 and higher.

 You can lower your U.S. bill and avoid dual taxation with certain tax strategies.
 Expats may take advantage of one of two options, detailed below, to lower their taxes.

-- The foreign earned income exclusion allows you to exclude your wages from your U.S. taxes.
+- The Foreign Earned Income Exclusion allows you to exclude your wages from your U.S. taxes.
 This option is available to those who meet certain time-based residency requirements.

-- The foreign tax credit lets you claim a credit for income taxes paid to a foreign government.
+- The Foreign Tax Credit lets you claim a credit for income taxes paid to a foreign government.

-Due to higher tax rates in the U.K. (see below), it’s generally more favorable for U.S. citizens working in the U.K. to claim the foreign tax credit.
-Your H&R Block tax advisor can confirm the best path for you.
+Due to higher tax rates in the U.K. (see below), it’s generally more favorable for U.S. citizens working in the U.K. to claim the Foreign Tax Credit.

 Your U.K. tax-free investments are not tax-free in the United States.
 Americans living in the U.K. may consider investing in an Individual Savings Account (ISA).
 However, you should know that these accounts are not tax-free as far as your U.S. taxes are concerned—regardless if these investments are made up of cash or stocks and shares.